-Low to medium probability of flood risk on site.
-Depending on the proposed use of the site, a Flood Risk Assessment may be required.
-It should identify the developable area.
+Medium to High probability of flood risk on site.
+Depending on the proposed use of the site, a Flood Risk Assessment or other supporting information may be required.

 A Drainage Impact Assessment may be required and should address existing surface water flooding issues.
 Various waste water mains and a pumping station are located within this site.